anic17/SWH/README.md

 ### Scripting Windows Host Console

-The terminal for Scripting Windows Host has more than 90 commands, including cryptography, string reversing, typical commands (creating folders and files and deleting them), network manipulation, and more!
+The console for Scripting Windows Host has more than 90 commands, including cryptography, string reversing, typical commands (creating folders and files and deleting them), network manipulation, and some other.

-As Scripting Windows Host, it has been wrotten in Batch, VBScript, PowerShell (.NET objects) and some HTML.
-We are now including all commands to scripts, to let you have more options when making a program
+As Scripting Windows Host, it has been wrotten in Batch, VBScript, PowerShell (.NET objects) and some HTML, you don't require any other program to make it run correctly.

 ## Compatibility